alibaba/EasyCV/README.md

 EasyCV is an all-in-one computer vision toolbox based on PyTorch, mainly focus on self-supervised learning, transformer based models, and SOTA CV tasks including image classification, metric-learning, object detection, pose estimation and so on.

+[🔥 Latest News] We have released our YOLOX-PAI that reveives SOTA results within 40~50 mAP (less than 1ms).
+And we also provide a convenient and fast export/predictor api for end2end object detection.
+To get a quick start of YOLOX-PAI, click [here](docs/source/tutorials/yolox.md)!

 ### Major features

 - **SOTA SSL Algorithms**